 Infographics, storyboards, pictures

 It is a well-known fact that illustrations and graphs help simplify a complex subject.
-More advanced visual materials are infographics, storyboards, presentations, etc. They combine information in a written form with pictures, icons, visual analogies, thus making learning not only easier but more interesting, as well.
+More advanced visual materials are infographics, storyboards, presentations, etc. They combine the information in a written form with pictures, icons, and visual analogies, thus making learning not only easier but more interesting, as well.

 You can teach creativity and provoke imagination by encouraging students to use visual materials such as pictures and illustrations to tell a story.
 Let them use their own visual analogies to explain a subject.
 Give them a task to create an infographic on a particular subject.
 This way, you will not only optimize the learning process but develop students’ creative skills, as well.